 “We’re not the types to sit around waiting for someone else to do it, so we did it ourselves,” said Golembieski, who majored in Interdisciplinary Studies at Appalachian.

 So in 2007, Golembieski and Fredenburg, an English major, opened Green Mother Goods in Boone with another mom.
-Now located on Boone Heights Drive, the store specializes in toys, clothing, gifts and home essentials that are eco-friendly and not made in sweat shops.
+Now located in Asheville, the store specializes in toys, clothing, gifts and home essentials that are eco-friendly and not made in sweat shops.

 Golembieski credits Appalachian for teaching her how to juggle multiple responsibilities, network with available resources and find practical solutions to community issues.